TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 50/Isaiah 50.6.md

 ---

-I gave my back to the smiters, and my cheeks to them that plucked off the hair; I hid not my face from shame and spitting.
+I gave my back to the strikers, and my cheeks to those who plucked off the hair; I didn't hide my face from shame and spitting.